eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 Use the following information to help you to isolate and resolve issues with Codewind.

-## Using MustGather to collect environment data
+## Collecting log files and environment data

 Use the `cwctl mustgather` CLI command to collect all available log files and environment information from your installation for diagnostic purposes.
 You can find the `cwctl` CLI in your HOME directory under the `~/.codewind/<version>` path.